-History of Education, English VIII, Reading, French or German, Folk-Dancing.
+Suggested electives are: History of Education, English VIII, Reading IV, French or German, Folk-Dancing.

 VII.
-SPECIAL COURSES IN HOME ECONOMICS FOR THE TRAINING OF DEPARTMENTAL TEACHERS
+SPECIAL COURSES IN HOME ECONOMICS FOR THE TRAINING OF DEPARTMENTAL TEACHERS courses only at the beginning of the academic year.

 These courses lead to a diploma entitling the holder to recommendation for the Special Elementary Certificate in Home Economics.